bahrus/be-metamorphic/README.md

 # be-metamorphic [TODO]

-be-metamorphic let's us party like it's 1999, and take advantage of the [increasingly popular](https://www.chromestatus.com/metrics/feature/timeline/popularity/79) XSLT to turn a caterpillar of native HTML markup into a butterfly of web components filled goodness.
+be-metamorphic let's us party like it's 1999, and take advantage of the [increasingly popular](https://www.chromestatus.com/metrics/feature/timeline/popularity/79) XSLT to turn a caterpillar of native HTML markup into a butterfly of web components-filled goodness.